 With infrared technology, wireless communication is possible between infrared-enabled devices.
-Your PC has one infrared port to which you can connect an optional infrared-transceiver module.
-The software required for infrared communication is available on the Ready-to-Configure CD that comes with your computer.
-(If you have Windows 95, you also need to install an infrared device driver, which can be downloaded from the Microsoft Windows 95 Updates World Wide Web site.)
+Your computer has one infrared port to which you can connect an optional infrared-transceiver module.
+Refer to the documentation that comes with your operating system for information about the software required for infrared communication.
 The infrared port, transceiver module, and software enable your computer to transfer data to and from other infrared-capable devices, such as portable computers and printers.
+Serial port 2 and the infrared port share the same system resources.
+Therefore, you can use only one or the other but not both at the same time.
+See "Configuring Your Computer" on page 37 for more information.